I remember the first time I played my favorite hymn on the harp in a public setting. It was at a church my family and I attended at the time.

 This Psalm mentions so many things that people face in this life - good things and hard things.
 Guidance.
 Provision.
 Renewal.
 Comfort.
 Death.
 Enemies.
 Goodness.
 Mercy.
 God’s Presence.

-As we began the year of 2026, I asked the Lord if He had anything special He wanted me to remember for the coming year?
+As we began the year of 2026, I asked the Lord if He had anything special He wanted me to keep in mind for the coming year?

 The simple phrase “The Lord is My Shepherd” was impressed on me once again.